top of page

 When thou shalt beget children, and children's children, and ye shall have remained long in the land, and shall corrupt yourselves, and make a graven image, or the likeness of any thing, and shall do evil in the sight of Ahayah thy Alahayim, to provoke him to anger:

-• These unlawful images, whether graven image or the likeness of anything, are made by the assistance of evil spirits then the images have evil spirits dwell in them and are hidden from men.
+• These unlawful images, whether graven image or the likeness of anything, are made by the assistance of evil spirits and then the images have evil spirits dwell in them, so as to be hidden from men.

 • The devils were hidden in the images people created.
 There is a judgement for the pictures, graven image, molten image, and idols along with the person that made them: